winged/chirp/doc/RULES.rst

       N -> x;
    }

-* For this configuration we just have to beat 10'000 messages of course the more the better
+* For this configuration we just have to beat 10'000 msg/s of course the more the better

 .. graphviz::